jswest/midsommer/README.md

 som.train(data);
 ```

-For an example of its usage in a Svelte context, pleas see `/src/routes/+page.svelte`.
+For an example of its usage in a Svelte context, please see `/src/routes/+page.svelte`.

 ## The example.